alexrainman/CarouselView/README.md

 * You can use an Observable collection as ItemsSource to dynamically add/remove pages from the carousel.

-* If you want to display different Views for the same data, you can provide a DataTemplate List as ItemsSource.
+* If you want to display different Views for the same data, you can provide a DataTemplate List as ItemsSource:

 ```
 myCarousel.ItemsSource = new List<DataTemplate>()